-This was also the position of the Jews.
+This was also the position of the Jews before Jesus' birth in Bethlehem.
 They had the Old Testament, but they just didn't believe it.
-I am amazed at their unbelief, considering that they knew the Scriptures as well as they did.
+I am amazed at their unbelief, considering they knew the Scriptures as well as they did.
 According to Matthew's record, the scribes of Israel knew the place where Jesus was to be born, but you could never have convinced them that in that miserable stable, probably only a cave, lay a little newborn boy who was to be the Savior of the world!
-And after a time when the wise men came, the scribes were not even interested in going with them to see what had really happened down there at Bethlehem.
-They did not believe.
+And after a time, when the wise men came, the scribes were not even interested in going with them to see what had really happened down there in Bethlehem.
+They didn't believe.
 That's the reason they didn't go.
-If they had thought their Messiah could actually have been born down there in Bethlehem, they would have gone immediately.
-But they absolutely did not believe it.

-My friend, let me repeat that also in our day the world has almost totally rejected the concept that the Lord Jesus is coming again.
+If they thought their Messiah could actually have been born down in Bethlehem, they would have gone immediately.
+But they absolutely didn't believe it.
+My friend, let me repeat: In our day, the world has almost totally rejected the concept that the Lord Jesus is coming again.
+They, too, don't believe.

-We are going to see something now that is very strange.
-I'm going to lift out of the Book of Daniel only one verse in the "Seventy Weeks" section:
+We're going to see something now that is very strange.
+I'm going to lift out of the book of Daniel one verse in the "Seventy Weeks" section to show you something:

-And after threescore and two weeks shall Messiah be cut off, but not for himself; and the people of the prince that shall come shall destroy the city and the sanctuary....
-(Daniel 9:26)
+And after the sixty-two weeks Messiah shall be cut off, but not for Himself; and the people of the prince who is to come shall destroy the city and the sanctuary -Daniel 9:26

-Here we're told, in no uncertain terms, that after sixty-two weeks the Messiah is to be cut off - meaning, to suffer the death penalty.
-According to a little book titled The Coming Prince, by Sir Robert Anderson, which I consider to be one of the finest books on the seventy weeks of Daniel, sixty-two weeks or 434 years brings us to the triumphal entry into Jerusalem by Jesus the Messiah.
-Sir Robert Anderson was for several years head of Scotland Yard in London, England.
-He was a wonderful Christian and wrote several excellent books.
-In The Coming Prince, he worked out the mathematics of this prophecy.
-I don't want to go into all the ramifications of the mathematics in this, but briefly, he says that from the first of the month Nisan, 451 B.C. to the tenth of Nisan, April 6, 32 A.D., is 173,880 days.
+Here we're told, in no uncertain terms, that after 62 weeks the Messiah is to be cut off-meaning, to suffer the death penalty.
+According to a little book titled The Coming Prince, by Sir Robert Anderson, which I consider to be one of the finest books on the seventy weeks of Daniel, 62 weeks or 434 years brings us to the triumphal entry into Jerusalem by Jesus the Messiah.
+I don't want to go into all the ramifications of the mathematics in this, but briefly, Anderson says that from the first of the month Nisan (451 B.C.) to the tenth of Nisan (April 6, 32 A.D.) is 173,880 days.
 He divides them according to the Jewish year of 360 days, arriving at 483 years (69 sevens).
-Jesus rode into Jerusalem, offering Himself for the first time publicly and officially as the Messiah - on the very day that Daniel had said He would come.
+Jesus rode into Jerusalem, offering Himself for the first time publicly and officially as the Messiah-on the very day that Daniel said He would come.